Ferothanes/Examensarbete/README.md

 - Make sure `.env` exists when using Docker or services that depend on env vars.

 > Tip: Run ingestion first to populate `world_news.duckdb` before exploring the dashboard.

----

-## Mini glossary ✏️
-- **Ingestion**: fetch news from sources and save raw data.
-- **Transforms**: clean/normalize data for analysis.
-- **Dagster**: scheduler and orchestrator for regular ingestion runs.
-- **DuckDB**: a local analytical database file used for storing articles.

----

-If you'd like, I can make this even more minimal (one-page cheat-sheet) or add an `.env.example` template — tell me which you'd prefer.